operio-dev/operio-whitepaper/docs/04_architecture.md

 ## 1. Agent-Led Modules
 Rather than building each business function as a static interface for human operators, Operio structures each domain: Sales, Finance, HR, Operations, Projects, and more, as an agent-led module.
 These modules are powered by autonomous agents that possess domain-specific reasoning abilities and contextual awareness.
 Each agent is capable of interpreting goals, executing multi-step tasks, and coordinating with other agents to fulfill cross-functional objectives.
 For example, a Sales Agent can autonomously generate a prospecting plan, sync with the Finance Agent to forecast revenue, or collaborate with the Operations Agent to align delivery timelines.

+*For example, the HR Agent can autonomously manage recruitment workflows, sync hiring needs with Finance budget forecasts, and collaborate with Operations to onboard new employees seamlessly*

 ## 2. Contextual Memory Layer
 At the heart of Operio lies a shared memory system that captures the evolving state of the business.
 This includes key variables such as operational data, conversation history, task outcomes, and high-level objectives.
 Unlike traditional systems where each module maintains its own data store, Operio’s memory layer acts as a centralized context backbone.
 This enables agents to recall past decisions, detect temporal patterns, and provide continuity across workflows.
 A decision made in a financial planning session, for example, can automatically influence future hiring strategies, project timelines, or pricing structures.